USC-InfoLab/infolab.usc.edu/_pages/about.md

 ---
 layout: about
-title:
+title: about
 permalink: /
 subtitle:
 nav: false

-news: true  # includes a list of news items
+news: false  # includes a list of news items
 latest_posts: false  # includes a list of the newest posts
 selected_papers: false # includes a list of papers marked as "selected={true}"
 social: false  # includes social icons at the bottom of the page